lmataa/find_the_nuclei/README.md

 # find_the_nuclei

 Hellow!
-This is a academic activity to show how to use Keras to segmentate nuclei images for biomedical purposes.
+This is an academic activity to show how to use Keras to segmentate nuclei images for biomedical purposes.

 The dataset used here belongs to a [2018 competition](https://www.kaggle.com/c/data-science-bowl-2018).